vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 # Supercharging your Workload Defenses - Assess Phase

+!!! info "Important note!"
+    __We are testing out some new ideas here.
+Some things may not work as expected.
+We appreciate your patience.__

 You have either just deployed a CloudFormation stack or AWS has done so on your behalf at an event.
 The CloudFormation stack contains a PHP website on Amazon EC2 instances behind an application load balancer.